 Summary: It's important to take time during the planning stages of a project to check-in with the project's stakeholders.
 These interviews will provide you with the guidance needed to deliver a product that not only meets, but exceeds expectations.
 In this article, we'll highlight the top 5 benefits of interviewing stakeholders prior to beginning a new development project.

 There's no denying it, for developers and project managers alike, stakeholders can have a somewhat looming presence throughout the duration of a project.
 It's only natural considering they are often deeply invested in the project's outcome and can even greatly influence the development of it.
 However, simply taking the time early on to interview those who have a stake in the outcome of the project can have numerous benefits.
-Here are 5 reasons why you should carve out some time in the planning stages of your next project and chat with your stakeholders.

 1. Craft a Cohesive Vision

 Often there are a lot of key players involved in any given project.
 What better opportunity than the early stages to come to a common consensus on execution?
 Chances are there may be more than one stakeholder, so sitting down with each one and shedding light on their own unique perspective can help your team anticipate how they will each influence the process and enable you to drive alignment right from the start.

 Consider this part of the research stage.
 Stakeholders can provide much needed context for what the success of a project will look like as they are part of the user audience.
 Therefore, inquiring about each stakeholder's goals, agenda, and purpose will provide immeasurable insight in terms of delivering a satisfactory end product.

 3. It Saves Time & Money

 When you don't have to rely on assumptions, you save your team from having to do time-consuming and costly rework.
 Having a conversation with stakeholders at the beginning, is proactive and will help to establish a realistic project plan and scope.